kajetansw/kajetan-dev-blog/content/posts/2022/solar-forms-implementing-registration-form/index.md

 ## Introduction

-This article is a step-by-step guide to implementing basic registration form with SolidJS and Solar Forms.
+This article is a step-by-step guide to implementing basic registration form with [SolidJS](https://www.solidjs.com/) and [Solar Forms](https://github.com/kajetansw/solar-forms#readme).
+The final result will work similar to this:

+<iframe src="https://stackblitz.com/edit/solid-vite-km8l2n?ctl=1&embed=1&file=src/index.tsx&view=preview" height="600px" width="100%"></iframe>

 With this example we will cover things like:
 - setting up a SolidJS project from scratch